-- 1. Unlock the tailgate.
-Pull the handle to open it. - 2.
-Lock the tailgate. - 3.
-Open the hatch glass.
-You can also open it by pressing the hatch glass release button on the driver's door.
+1. Unlock the tailgate.
+Pull the handle to open it.

+2. Lock the tailgate.

+3. Open the hatch glass.
+You can also open it by pressing the hatch glass release button on the driver's door or on the remote transmitter.